arslansherazi/python-fastapi-user-service-apis/README.md

 ## Important Points
 - Do not push .env file
 - It should be present at server level
+- BaseModel validation does not support variables starting with underscore

 ## Get 32 characters long secret Key
 ~~~